mgcha85/gene_and_mirna/index.md

 averaging expression levels by cell lines and converted to integer value.

 Finally, molecular signature database (MSigDb) is used for gene set.
-We had high correlated gene set by a miRNA in section 2.2.
+We had target genes by using Lasso.
 Through GSEA, we searched statistically important gene set.

 In this experiment, we used some specific parameters.
 Since the expres-